 To provide some relief from the constant, “What are we going to do today?” question that we ask ourselves as parents during quarantine, our team has put together a list of fun activities that you can do with your kids!

 - Learn to play the ukulele with UkuTabs.
 If you don’t already have one, they’re fairly easy to shop for online, and can be an inexpensive way to introduce your kiddo(s) to music.
 With UkuTabs, learning familiar tunes and feeling that exhilaration of picking up a new skill has never been easier.
 Take a look!

-- Whip up a new recipe (and teach some fractions while you’re at it?) with WhatscookingAmerica and Centsless deals.
-Whether you’re looking for delicious meals on a budget, or are experiencing a recipe rut, both of these sites will have you spicing up your life in the best way possible.
+- Whip up a new recipe (and teach some fractions while you’re at it?) with WhatscookingAmerica.
+Whether you’re looking for delicious meals on a budget, or are experiencing a recipe rut, this site will have you spicing up your life in the best way possible.
 Let us know what your favourites are!

 - Organize good deeds in your neighbourhood with SignUpGenius.
 Right now, communities are rallying together to make sure their most vulnerable neighbours are being taken care of during this time of crisis.
 SignUpGenius is an amazing tool to use to facilitate that.
 From coordinating grocery pickups and drop-offs, to organizing mask and cap-making projects for local health care workers and the immunocompromised, their online sign-ups make it easy.
 See how they can help you and your community!